jamescherti/minimal-emacs.d/README.md

 The **minimal-emacs.d** starter kit provides improved Emacs defaults and optimized startup, intended to serve as a solid foundation for your vanilla Emacs configuration and enhance your overall Emacs experience.

+Creating `minimal-emacs.d` involved extensive research and testing to find the best parameters and optimizations for an Emacs init file.
+The concept behind `minimal-emacs.d` is to provide a clean, bloat-free starting point that you can build on according to your needs. **You have full control over what to include, allowing you to customize Emacs to your preferences.**

 The author is using **[minimal-emacs.d](https://github.com/jamescherti/minimal-emacs.d)** as his `early-init.el` and `init.el`.
 He is using 146 packages and his Emacs configuration starts in 0.22 seconds:
 ![](https://www.jamescherti.com/wp-content/uploads/minimal-emacs-startup-time.png)